jonnyhoeven/workshop/README.md

 ## Access the cluster using kubectl

-Kubeconfig is a file that holds information about the cluster, including the server, certificate authority, and authentication information.
+Kubeconfig is a file that holds information about cluster, including the hostname, certificate authority, and authentication information.
+It's installed by kubectl at `~/.kube/config` by default, and can be used by other applications to connect to the cluster.
+Keep this file secure, it's the key to your cluster.

-The default kubeconfig file is located at `~/.kube/config`, and you can check the current context by running:
+The default kubeconfig file is located at `~/.kube/config`, you can check the current the file by running:

 ```bash
 cat ~/.kube/config
 ```

-K3D automatically sets up the kubeconfig file for you, so you can access the development cluster using kubectl.
+K3D automatically update the kubeconfig file for you, so you can access this development cluster using kubectl.
-Normally you'll need to obtain the kubeconfig file from the cluster and set it up manually.
+In normal situations you'll need to obtain the kubeconfig file from the cluster and set it up manually.

 You can get the config from k3d by running: